Halophilus/Animation-Scripts/README.md

 To use the script:

-    Install the Python Imaging Library (PIL) by running pip install pillow if you haven't already.
-    Replace the input_folder variable with the path to your folder containing the image frames you want to use.
     Replace the output_folder variable with the path to the folder where you want to save the generated glitched images.
 If the folder doesn't exist, the script will create it.
     Set the num_output_images variable to the desired number of glitched images you want to generate.
     Run the script.
 The generated glitched images will be saved in the specified output folder with names in the format glitched_{i}.png, where i is a unique index.